Sakura-IT/SonnetAmiga/README.md

 - Force PowerPMC-250 MPC7410 card.
 Tested with 256MB SDRAM on-board.
   Needs a PMC to PCI card with 3.3V regulator.
 - Motorola PrPMC800 card with Harrier chip-set and 256MB SDRAM on-board.
+  Also needs a PMC to PCI card with 3.3V regulator and enough Amps.

 # Software